-Students who have completed a flexible pre-major with 18 lower division English transfer units have met the lower division requirements for an English Joint Major major and should contact the Department of English advisor.
+Students who have completed a flexible pre-major with 18 lower division English transfer units have met the lower division requirements for an English major and should contact the Department of English advisor.

-Students wishing to Joint Major major in English and Communication are strongly advised to submit a formal declaration to this effect to the undergraduate advisors (in English and in Communication) upon completing all lower division requirements in both units.
+Students wishing to major in English are strongly advised to submit a formal declaration to this effect to the undergraduate advisor upon completing all lower division requirements.

-\ any one, but not more than one of these courses may be replaced by any three unspecified transfer units in English or in ENGL-Writing

-\\ any one, but not more than one, of these courses may be replaced by any three unspecified 200 division transfer units in English
+- any one, but not more than one of these courses may be replaced by any three unspecified transfer units in English or in ENGL-Writing - any one, but not more than one, of these courses may be replaced by any three unspecified 200 division transfer units in English